MannanM/corporate-game-share/README.md

 # corporate-game-share
-App to register console games you own and share them with your co-workers.
+App to register console games you own and share them with your friends and co-workers.

 ### API Documentation